 Basic Policy and Promotion System

 Since its foundation, the Tsubaki Group has endeavored to achieve sustainable growth by fulfilling its corporate social responsibilities and at the same time contributing to society through its business activities.
-This is truly the practical implementation of the Mission stated in our corporate philosophy (to advance the “art of moving” beyond expectations), and we believe it will directly contribute to our attainment of the SDGs* that represent the challenges currently facing the global community.
+This is truly the practical implementation of the Mission stated in our corporate philosophy (to advance the art of moving beyond expectations), and we believe it will directly contribute to the realizing the SDGs* that represent that challenges currently facing the global community.

 * SDGs: An abbreviation of Sustainable Development Goals; the United Nations’ international goals for achieving a sustainable and better world by 2030.